-The Canadian Port of Entry for Immigrants category is for persons who may apply at a port of entry include those applying under the Temporary Foreign Worker Program and International Mobility Program.
+The Canadian Port of Entry for Immigrants category is for persons who may apply at a port of entry include those applying under the Temporary Foreign Worker Program and International Mobility Program, which is quite involved.
 Very few can show up at a Canadian border and apply at the time of their entry to Canada.
-Most the of programs require applicants to apply from outside of Canada, however, foreign nationals may apply for a work permit on arrival at a Port of Entry in Canada if the following applies:
+Most of the programs require applicants to apply from outside of Canada, however, foreign nationals may apply for a work permit on arrival at a Port of Entry in Canada if the following applies:

 - they are exempt from the requirement for a temporary resident visa and their job falls within the International Mobility Program (i.e., they are not required to obtain a Labour Market Impact Assessment